Servideska/HPC/doc.zih.tu-dresden.de/docs/contrib/howto_contribute.md

 used in the back-end.
 Using them should ensure that merge requests will not be blocked due to automatic checking.
-The page on [Contributing via local clone](contribute_container.md) provides you with the details about how to setup and use your local clone.
+The page on [Contributing via local clone](contribute_container.md) provides you with the details about how to setup and use your local clone of the repository.